cham/dSider/README.md

 # install dependencies
 npm install

-# serve with hot reload at localhost:8080
+# serve as a web app with hot reload at localhost:8080
 npm run dev

 # build for production with minification